In banking, "ACH" stands for "automated clearing house," which is a network that coordinates electronic payments and automated money transfers.

-References to ACH can mean several things, depending where you see it.
+References to ACH can mean several things, depending on where you see it.

-On your bills, ACH means you have the option to pay your bills electronically.
-Sometimes these payments are known as eChecks, EFT, or similar.
-Instead of writing a check or entering a credit card number, you can provide your checking account details and have funds pulled directly from your account.
-In some cases, you control when that happens – in other cases your biller just pulls the funds when your bill is due, so you’ll want to be sure you have funds available in your account.
+When viewing a bill, ACH means you have the option to pay your bills electronically.
+Other terms include eChecks, EFT, or AutoPay.
+Instead of writing a check or entering a credit card number every time you pay, you can provide your checking account details and pay directly from your account.
+In some cases, you control when the payment takes place (the funds only move when you request a payment).
+In other cases, your biller automatically pulls funds from your account when your bill is due, so you need to be sure you have funds available in your account.

 Examples of ACH Transactions